arduino-libraries/Arduino_Opta_Blueprint/AddCustomExpansion.md

   expansion on the Opta Controller)

-The FW and expansion class must be developed in a different folder/repository and no changes or PR are required.
+The FW and expansion class must be developed in a different folder/repository and no changes or PR should be required in this Opta BluePrint library.

 It is suggested that FW source files and the expansion class are put in the same folder for simplicity reasons (this allows to share information between